 A Level Technicians are highly skilled technicians that have strengths in their diagnostic and mechanical ability.
 This level of technician typically has many years of experience and education.
 We view an A Level Technician as the highest skilled technician in a shop

-This pay range is for Level A technicians for the Florida areas only.
+This range is for Level A (or L1)

 B Level Technician